rachanashenoy1/School_District_Analysis/README.md

 # School_District_Analysis
-## Overview of the school district analysis: Explain the purpose of this analysis.
+## Overview of the school district analysis:
+The purpose of the analysis was to update incorrect scores for 9th graders studying in Thomas High School and to then generate the results of school performance, based on school size, spending buckets and school types.

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.